sora-xor/sora-docs/src/karma.md

 For each Kensetsu XOR (KXOR) minted from collateralized deposits, an additional 1% of KXOR is minted specifically to buy back and burn KARMA tokens.

-This buy-back-and-burn mechanism helps to regulate the supply of KARMA, supporting its value.
+This buy-back-and-burn mechanism helps regulate the KARMA supply, supporting its value.

 ## Redistribution and Farming Rewards